 As mentioned above, if you spend more than 183 days in any rolling 12 month period in the Republic of Georgia, you are automatically a tax resident on a personal level.

-Waiting until your tax residency has kicked in to seek tax advice is your worst choice.
-Your best choice is actually to seek tax advice before you even arrive in Georgia, or at least, straight after arrival.
+Waiting until your tax residency has kicked in to seek tax advice is your worst possible choice.
+Your best choice is actually to seek tax advice before you even arrive to Georgia, or straight after arriving.

 Why is this?
 Because tax benefits afforded to LLCs and Individual Entrepreneurs cannot be applied retroactively.
 You have to register before you can start benefiting.